Kin The Know

 How long does the vagina take to heal after birth?

-As we mentioned, it can take up to six weeks for your vagina to heal after birth.
+As we mentioned, it can take up to 6 weeks for your vagina to heal after birth.
 In the first few weeks, your body will focus on repairing any vaginal tearing.
 During this time, soreness and pain are common, but make sure to talk to your doctor if something doesn't feel right down there.

 While some tightness or even looseness is totally normal, make sure to chat with your healthcare provider if you're worried about your recovery timeline.